FAMILIAR-project/reproducibility-associativity/README.md

  * LISP implementation
  * configurable JavaScript implementation with `seed` number (and actually the surprising `global seed`) and `equality-check` (associativity, multiplication inverse with and without Pi)

+ All implementations (but LISP until now) support parameterization of the number of random generations.
+ Executions are repeated 10 times by default.

-To execute all variants and gathered results into a CSV: `sh eval.sh > results2.csv`
+To execute all variants and gathered results into a CSV: `sh eval.sh > results.csv; python postdata.py; # do something with data like rich results.csv`

 ## Resources